 If you discover a mistake on a previously filed Sales and Use Tax return, you must amend the return to fix it.
-You can file an amended return within 3½ years of the due date or 1 year of the date on a tax order (bill), whichever is later.
+You can file an amended return within 3½ years of the due date.

 Common Reasons for Amending Your Return Are:

 - You didn't report enough tax on your original return

 - You reported too much tax on your original return

 - You reported the tax on the wrong line of the return

 - You incorrectly charged sales tax to a customer and have refunded the tax to them

 - You received a valid exemption certificate for a sale reported in a prior period and have refunded the tax to your customer